Cybertron-Ant/Cybertron-Ant/README.md

 - 👋 Hi, I’m Antonio Fuller aka @Cybertron-Ant
-- 👀 I’m interested in JavaScript and PHP developments.
+- 👀 I’m interested in JavaScript, MYSQL and PHP developments.

 - 💞️ I’m looking to collaborate on any project involving the above languages..
 - 📫 Email me at mediainformationofficer@gmail.com